How Long It Takes to See SEO Results

 Before we get into some specific considerations that can have an effect on your SEO, consider this: There are literally billions of websites.
 Roughly a half a million websites are launched every day.
 New businesses in your industry come and go every year.
 People initiate billions and billions of queries on Google each day, and the types of things we search for change all the time.
 Even without some of the more technical stuff that plays a role in your website's performance, the sheer amount of information both given and demanded is enough to make the mind boggle.

-Rather than feel deflated or defeated with these reminders, keep in mind that many—if not most—of these sites aren't putting a ton of time and effort into optimizing it properly.
+Rather than feel deflated or defeated with these reminders, remember that many—if not most—of these sites aren't putting a ton of time and effort into optimizing them properly.
 So, just by starting the process of implementing SEO, you're ahead of the game!
 Plus, it can be a helpful reminder that just because you're not seeing results exactly when you want them doesn't mean you're doing anything wrong—you're just living in a world where the internet is massive, everyone is plugged in, and search engines like Google are trying their best to get the right information to people when they ask.

 Factors that Affect SEO